EIN: 54-0840089

 What ways can the public get involved?

-Volunteers help maintain trails, buildings, and structures at the Outdoor Lab.
+Volunteers help maintain trails and resources at the Outdoor Lab.
 They also enhance and/or preserve our natural environment by removing invasive species, improving drainage, and planting native plants.
-Additionally, volunteers help run our twice-yearly Open Houses.
+Additionally, volunteers help guide visitors at our twice-yearly Open Houses.
 We welcome small groups to volunteer together, like scouting troops or nature-related organizations.

 How are charitable dollars spent?
 Where does my donation go?

-Your gift to AOEA strengthens the natural environment for students to explore applied science:
+Your gift to AOEA strengthens the Lab facilities and natural environment for students to explore applied science:

 Together, we ensure that students have access to this natural classroom as an extension of their traditional learning.